crystal-i18n/i18n/docs/src/locales_activation.md

 When activating a locale with `#locale=` or `#activate`, all further translations or localizations will be done using the specified locale.
-If the specified locale is not part of the available locales (either because it was not part of the loaded translations or because it was not part of the `I18n.config.available_locales` array), a `I18n::Errors::InvalidLocale` exception is raised.
+If the specified locale is not part of the available locales (either because it was not part of the loaded translations or because it was not part of the `I18n.config.available_locales` array), an `I18n::Errors::InvalidLocale` exception is raised.

 Crystal I18n also provides the ability to execute a block with a specific locale activated.
 In order to do so, the